CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

  - The mind attribute of the character controlling the item is used.
  - The result is also modified by subtracting the “unused direct influence” of the item’s controlling character.
- - You _must_ reveal an identical item card in order to make an influence attempt on an item (i.e., you are attempting to convince the controlling character that the item would be more useful to the cause of the Free Peoples in your hands).
+ - You _must_ reveal an identical item card in order to make an influence attempt on an item (i.e., you are attempting to convince the controlling character that the item would be more useful to Sauron's cause in your hands).
 If the influence check is successful, you may play your card with the character that made the influence check—if you choose not to play the item, discard it.

 {: .note }
 > **Clarification:** The unused direct influence for an influence check against an item **is** affected by any direct influence modification that the target item gives its bearer.

+{: .note }
+> **Example:** Wendy moves her company to the same site as Nick's company.
+During her site phase, Lieutenant of Morgul attempts to influence Radbug (an Orc).
+Wendy has 5 unused general influence, Nick has 2 unused general influence, and Lieutenant of Morgul has 2 unused direct influence.
+Since Lieutenant of Morgul is attempting to influence an Orc, his special ability gives him +3 direct influence for a torn! of 5.
+Finally, Wendy reveals her own Radbug card.
+So.
+Radbug's mind is O for the purposes of this roll.
+>
+> Wendy rolls 2D6 and gets a 6, while Nick rolls 2D6 and gets a 7.
+So the modified result of the influence check is 2 = 6 (Wendy's roll) + 5 (Lieutenant of Morgul's unused direct influence)- 2 (Nick's unused general influence) - 7 (Nick's roll).
+>
+> This is greater than Radbug' s mind (0 for this roll), so Nick's Radbug card is discarded.
+Since Wendy revealed her Radbug card, she may now play it with her company.
+She decides to control him with her unused general influence, rather than place him as a follower of Lieutenant of Morgul.
+>
+> Nick smiles when he sees this.
+On his turn he does not move.
+During the site phase he enters the site and his Lieutenant of Dol Guldur attempts to influence Radbug' s card back.
+Lieutenant of Dol Guldur has 3 unused direct influence and a +2 direct influence against Orcs.
+Wendy now only has 1 unused general influence, since she used 4 to control Radgug.
+>
+> Nick rolls 2D6 and gets a 5, while Wendy rolls 2D6 and gets a 7.
+So the modified result of the influence check is 2 = 5 (Nick's Roll) + 5 (Lieutenant of Dol Guldur's unused direct influence) 1 1 (Wendy's unused general influence) -7 (Wendy's roll).
+>
+> A 2 was good enough for Wendy, but it is not good enough for Nick.
+Since Nick could not play a Radbug card, he has to beat Radbug's mind of 4 to influence him away.

 ## 10 • PLAYING AND DRAWING CARDS

 There are several Standard Rules changes involving playing cards.

-### LIMITS ON DRAWING CARDS

-During your turn, you may draw cards based on one of your moving companies only if the company contains a Wizard or at least one character with a mind attribute of three or more.

 ### PLACING A CARD ON-GUARD

-During the movement/hazard phase of your opponent’s turn, you may place one card on-guard for each of your opponent’s companies.
+During the movement/hazard phase of your opponent’s turn, you may place one card _on-guard_ for each of your opponent’s companies.
 This card is played face down next to the company’s new site or next to its current site if it did not move.
 Any card can be placed on-guard (i.e., it does not have to be a hazard, you can bluff).
 Such a card does count against the hazard limit for the company it is placed on.

 The card will remain on that site until one of the following occurs:

  - _The company decides to face the site’s automatic-attack_.
-If the onguard card is a hazard creature keyed to the company’s site **or** a hazard that can modify the automatic-attack, it may be revealed before the automatic-attack is resolved.
+If the on-guard card is a hazard creature keyed to the company’s site **or** a hazard that can modify the automatic-attack, it may be revealed before the automatic-attack is resolved.
 If it is a hazard creature, it will attack after the automatic-attack is resolved.
  - _The company plays a card keyed to the site_.
 If the on-guard card is a non-creature hazard, it may be revealed if it is a hazard that directly affects the company or a character in the company (e.g., a hazard that forces all characters to make a corruption check).
  - Otherwise, return the card to your hand at the end of the site phase.

 In the first two cases, the card is handled as if it had been played during the movement-hazard phase (i.e., short-events are discarded, long-events last until your opponent’s next long-event phase, etc.).

 {: .note }
+> **Note:** A card may not be revealed in the second case above if it: returns the company to its site of origin, taps the site or a character in the company, forces the company to do nothing during the site phase, or potentially removes a character or ally from the company (outside of combat or forcing a corruption check).

+{: .note }
-> **Example:** After visiting Thranduil’s Halls, Jessica’s company moves to The Lonely Mountain.
-During her movement/hazard phase, Jason places a card on-guard.
-The card is Awaken Denizens, but Jessica does not know that.
-This card doubles the # of strikes for an automatic-attack at a Ruins & Lairs site.
+> **Example:** After visiting Gondmaeglom, Wendy’s company moves to The Lonely Mountain.
+During her movement/hazard phase, Nick places a card on-guard.
+The card is _Awaken Denizens_, but since it is face downWendy does not know that.
+This card doubles the number of strikes for an automatic-attack at a Ruins & Lairs site.
 >
-> During her site phase, Jessica states that her company will face The Lonely Mountain’s automatic-attack (a Dragon, 1 strike with a prowess of 14).
-Jason reveals his on-guard card and the automatic-attack becomes 2 strikes with a prowess of 14 each.
-Jessica’s company must face this attack (it may be canceled).
+> During her site phase, Wendy states that her company will face The Lonely Mountain’s automatic-attack (a Dragon, 1 strike with a prowess of 14).
+Nick reveals his on-guard card and the automatic-attack becomes 2 strikes with a prowess of 14 each.
+Wendy’s company must face this attack.
 >
-> Suppose Jason had placed a Cave Drake on-guard.
-Then Jessica’s company would have to face the automatic-attack and then the Cave Drake.
+> On the next turn Nick's copmany moves to Dimrill Dale.
+Wendy plays a _Cave-drake_ on-guard.
+Nick declared he will face the automatic-attack (Orc, 1 strike at 6 prowess).
+Wendy reveals the _Cave-drake_, and Nick will have to face it after the automatic-attack.
 >
-> Suppose Jason had placed a Weariness of the Heart on-guard.
-Then, if Jessica’s company successfully faced the automatic-attack and played an item, Jason could reveal the Weariness of the Heart to force any one character in the company to make a corruption check.
+> Next, Wendy's company moves to the Dead Marshes.
+Nick plays a _Weariness of the Heart_ on-guard.
+Wendy faces the automatic-attack and then plays an item.
+In response to the item being played, Nick reveals the _Weariness of the Heart_ and forces one of Wendy's characters to make a corruption check.

-#### Dice Roll Timing
+>
+> Finally, Nick's company moves to Bag End.
+They face several creatures along the way and barely make it there in one piece.
+Addilionally, Wendy places _A Nice Place to Hide_ on-guard.
+Since it is a resource she will never be able to reveal it.
+Nick does not know this, and is worried about what the card might be, so he decides not to enter the site this turn.
+The site phase ends and _A Nice Place to Hide_ returns to Wendy's hand.

+### LIMITS ON DRAWING CARDS

+During your turn, you may draw cards based on one of your moving companies only if the company contains a Ringwraith _or_ at least one character with a mind attribute of three or more.

+### DICE ROLL TIMING

 Before a roll is made for combat or a check, cards may be played that will modify the result of the roll.
 However, once the roll is actually made, no further cards may be played that modify the dice roll result.
 This modified result is used to determine _effects_ of the combat or check before any other actions are taken.
 When the effects of a dice roll require other actions (e.g., a successful strike requires a body check) those actions become the initial actions (any further rolls come first) in the next chain of effects after the roll.

-#### Timing Rules
+### TIMING RULES

 You and your opponent may both want to perform actions at the same time or actions that are sequenced with respect to other actions.
 This can happen during your movement/hazard phase (or during your site phase if your opponent has a card on-guard).
 Such actions almost always include playing a card, tapping a card already in play, and revealing an on-guard card.